-Although Sify Technologies is not party to the proceedings, we have been extending full support and cooperation to the authorities in the investigation.
-We intend to take suitable steps after reviewing the final report once the investigation is completed.
+Although Sify Technologies was not party to the proceedings, we have extended full support and cooperation to the authorities in the investigation.

 We cannot assure you that similar instances will not occur in future and any such instances may impact our reputation and cause adverse effect on our business or results of operations.